rimdx/MKW/docs/project-structure.md

 ### Interface

-The cryptography provider API along with several common helpers are defined in the `MKW.Core.Cryptography` library.
-Each cryptography provider should reference this assembly, and implement the `MKW.Core.Cryptography.ICryptographyProvider` interface.
+The cryptography provider API along with several common helpers are defined in the `MKW.Cryptography` library.
+Each cryptography provider should reference this assembly, and implement the `MKW.Cryptography.ICryptographyProvider` interface.

 Currently, we have the following cryptography providers:

 ### Bouncy Castle

-The `MKW.Core.Cryptography.BouncyCastle` library implements the abstract cryptography provider using the Bouncy Castle library.
+The `MKW.Cryptography.BouncyCastle` library implements the abstract cryptography provider using the Bouncy Castle library.

 ### .NET Cryptography

-The `MKW.Core.Cryptography.System` library implements the cryptography provider using built-in .NET Cryptography API, available in the `System.Security.Cryptography` namespace.
+The `MKW.Cryptography.System` library implements the cryptography provider using built-in .NET Cryptography API, available in the `System.Security.Cryptography` namespace.